 Hidden deep into the mountains near the North Korean border was a winter festival.
 This wasn’t just any winter festival mind you; it had thousands of lights the glowed just brightly enough to give me a feeling of magic and contentment, almost like I was in a dream.

 Fast forward a few years to 2013, and I was excited to find Koziar’s Christmas Village, as it reminded me so much of this great memory.
-I was fortunate enough to visit for the second time recently, this time accompanied by my two-year-old son and wife.
+I was fortunate enough to visit for the second time recently, this time accompanied by my young son and wife.

 In 1948, William Koziar began decorating his farm, then known as Spring Lake Dairy Farm, for the enjoyment of his family.
 However, despite being located far from town along a dirt road, his display began to become very well known in the local area and people would drive out into the countryside of Berks County to see it.